dgasmith/opt_einsum/README.md

 [![DOI](http://joss.theoj.org/papers/10.21105/joss.00753/status.svg)](https://doi.org/10.21105/joss.00753)

 ##### News: Opt_einsum will be in NumPy 1.12 and BLAS features in NumPy 1.14!
 Call opt_einsum as `np.einsum(..., optimize=True)`.
-This repostiory contains more advanced features such as Dask or Tensorflow backends as well as continued testing ground for newer features in this ecosystem.
+This repository contains more advanced features such as Dask or Tensorflow backends as well as a testing ground for newer features in this ecosystem.

 Optimized Einsum: A tensor contraction order optimizer
 ======================================================